Federal Broadband Funding

-The Importance of Fiscal Responsibility and Protecting Taxpayers.
+The Importance of Fiscal Responsibility and Protecting Tennessee Taxpayers.

 Tennessee is receiving $800 million in federal funding to expand broadband – a worthy endeavor to help spur daily necessities like commerce, healthcare and education that increasingly rely on high-speed internet.
 This is of particular interest to the Latino community which lags behind other groups in access.